Opera events

 The Goldsmiths’ Company has been located on the site since 1339.The present Hall, by Philip Hardwick, was built in the 1830’s and remains much as he designed it.
 The Hall and other state rooms have been used for a host of films including most recently for Buckingham Palace in ‘The Crown’.

-London Festival Opera has a wealth of experience in creating the perfect selection of opera for a special event – including weddings.
-We recently returned from a magnificent wedding in Switzerland at the Palace Hotel (pictured).
-We work closely with the Bride and Groom and discuss the wide range of repertoire available, keeping an open mind.
-One Bride in London wanted something very different: she entered with the rock classic ‘Highway to Hell’ with a superb electric guitarist!
+We worked closely with the Bride and Groom and looked at the wide range of repertoire available.
+One Bride for a wedding in London wanted something very different and made her entry into the ceremony accompanied by the rock classic ‘Highway to Hell’ with a superb electric guitarist!
 After other arias (including from ‘La Traviata’ and ‘The Barber of Seville’) the grand final piece was an operatic version of ‘Bohemian Rhapsody’ with singers and guitarist.
-In Gstaad, after the surprise waiter start, the cutting of the cake was accompanied by a rousing, opera version of ABBA’s ‘Dancing Queen’!!
-There is so much repertoire to choose from and live music can add something really memorable to a special day…

 The Lecture Room at Sketch, London